MrFlick/myphone/README.md

 An R package to extract contents from unencrypted iPhone backup files (SMS messages and address book/contacts)

+To create an unencrypted backup, connect your iPhone to your computer and open iTunes.
+Find the phone in the Devices list and open the main "Summary" page to see the Backup settings.
+Uncheck the check box for "Encrypt iPhone backup" and then click "Back Up Now".

 ## Usage

 Here's some sample code